Chocominticecream/cool-and-new-fullstack-site/README.md

 - deploy this site with postgresSQL, then make a private repository version of the site (so that no one can mess with the data)

  Website is unfinished, will put instructions on how to run this locally.

-I am also planning to deploy this site as well